negin513/wrf_procs_finder/README.md

 # wrf_num_procs.py

-**A script to find the minimum and maximum number of processors for running WRF and plot schematic of domain decomposition.**
+**A script to find the minimum and maximum number of processes for running WRF and plot schematic of domain decomposition.**

 ## Overview

-`wrf_num_procs.py` determines the minimum and maximum number of processors and nodes based on the domain's grid points in the i/j directions.
+`wrf_num_procs.py` determines the minimum and maximum number of processes and nodes based on the domain's grid points in the i/j directions.
 It ensures that each processor handles at least a minimum number of grid points (i.e. 10 grids/tasks), optimizing computational resources for WRF simulations.

 This script is adapted from a discussion on the [UCAR MMM Forum](https://forum.mmm.ucar.edu/threads/choosing-an-appropriate-number-of-processors.5082/).